Promotional feature with Jet2holidays

 3. The Café del Mar experience

 Synonymous with the world renowned chill-out music genre of ’90s Ibiza fame, Café del Mar is a bona fide cultural icon, and it just so happens that Malta has its very own scenic addition.

-Café del Mar Malta offers up stunning views, opulent cocktails and guest DJs, with everything working in harmony to channel that magic Mediterranean vibe.
+Café del Mar Malta offers stunning views, opulent cocktails and guest DJs, with everything working in harmony to channel that magic Mediterranean vibe.
 Guess what?
 There’s even an infinity pool.
-Ideal if you’ve got teens in tow… take them for a light supper before watching the sunset together, then let them go wild across their social platforms.
+Ideal if you’ve got teens in tow… take them for a light supper before watching the sunset together, then let them run wild across their social platforms.

 Not everyone can say they gave their kids their first Cafe del Mar experience, right?

 And if you’re looking for some time exploring Malta’s culture, you’ll be truly spoilt for choice.
 Not only is Malta’s capital city Valletta is this year’s European Capital of Culture (so expect a packed schedule of events), but the city also boasts some awe-inspiring architectural spots including museums, palaces and churches.

 Further inland, Malta’s walled ‘Silent City’ of Mdina is an expanse of medieval buildings, winding streets, museums, chapels and temples, peppered with Baroque and Byzantine flourishes.
 Think some of the vistas look familiar?
 Mdina was one of the locations used in the filming of blockbuster HBO series Game of Thrones.

 5. The surprisingly easy journey

 You’ll be surprised at how easy it is to get to Malta.
 Jet2holidays offer a full package to Malta including 22kg baggage allowance, rep service, transfers and choice of hotel.
 And with a three-hour flight time operating from airports across the UK, this island is begging to be explored.